 If you are considering constructing a sizable addition to your home, it is in your best interest to avoid as much of the bureaucratic red tape as possible that is associated with obtaining planning approval.
 This will save you a great deal of worry, as well as difficulty, money, and time.

 Choose a problem-fixing builder

-You need a builder who can solve problems cheaply and quickly, rather than asking you what to do when.
-Let’s face it; you probably won’t have a clue.
+You need a builder who can find affordable and speedy solutions to difficulties, rather than one who will ask you what to do and when.
+Let's be honest: there's a good chance you won't have a clue.